CloudLabs-MOC/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. When prompted to select a module template, click **C# Module**.
 This will define **C#** as the development language for the custom IoT Edge Module added to the solution.

-1. When prompted for the name of the custom IoT Edge Module, enter **objectcountingmodule**.
+1. When prompted for the name of the custom IoT Edge Module, delete the existing name and enter **objectcountingmodule**.
 Then, click **Enter**.

      ![](./media2/az9l7.png)

-1. When prompted for name of the Docker image repository for the module, replace the **localhost:5000** part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220trainingcah<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
+1. When prompted for name of the Docker image repository for the module, replace the **localhost:5000** part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server **acraz220trainingcah<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
 Then, click **Enter**.

     ```text
     <acr-name>.azurecr.io/<module-name>